khuedoan/homelab/docs/src/deployment/prerequisites.md

 - All servers must be connected to the same **wired** network with the initial controller (Wifi is untested, please let me know if it works)
 - You have the access to change DNS config (on your router or at your domain registrar)

+## Domain

+Buying a domain is highly recommended, but if you don't have one, you can also update your router config and point [`*.home.arpa`](https://datatracker.ietf.org/doc/html/rfc8375) to the load balancer (more on that later).

 ## BIOS setup

 > You need to do it once per machine if the default config is not sufficent,